-Our parish is funded by the generosity of our parishioners and requires around £1,000 per week to support our Parish Priest, cover routine running costs and maintain our Grade 2 listed church buildings and grounds.
-As with any other endeavour there is a continuing need to increase our income and ensure value for money in our expenditure in order to keep up with ever increasing costs, particularly relating to energy costs and maintenance of our church building and grounds (our church is grade 2 listed and this increases maintenance costs and the time taken).
+Our parishes are funded by the generosity of our parishioners and each requires around £1,000 per week to support our Parish Priest, cover routine running costs and maintain our church buildings and grounds.
+As with any other endeavour there is a continuing need to increase our income and ensure value for money in our expenditure in order to keep up with ever increasing costs, particularly relating to energy costs and maintenance of our church building and grounds (St Patricks Church is grade 2 listed and this increases maintenance costs and the time taken).

 We thank all those who are able to give to the parishes in many different ways.